A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 ₿OND: A Savings Instrument

 ₿OND is a return-based savings product denominated in ₿C. A saver deposits fiat, any amount from $1 upward, and selects a target return: +10%, +25%, +50%, +100%, or other tiers.
-Each dollar becomes a programmable token with its own ₿C entry price and maturity trigger.
+Each dollar becomes a programmable unit in the issuer's inventory with its own ₿C entry price and maturity trigger.

 Maturity requires two conditions to be met simultaneously: the saver's ₿C return target has been reached, and the treasury's BTC position on that specific bond covers the payout plus a minimum profit margin.
 This dual condition means the issuing treasury never pays out at a loss.
 It is not a guarantee backed by a promise, but the structural definition of the maturity event itself.